electrikmilk/cherrilang.org/language/standard/scripting.md

 ### Battery Is Charging

-Returns boolean based on if the device is charging.
+Returns a boolean based on if the device is charging.

 ```
 isCharging()